 Solar Units - Solar units use photovoltaic cell collectors made from semiconductors to convert solar radiation directly to electricity.

-10.1 Heat Input/Rates and Performance Factor(moved from Section 10.2)
+10.1 Heat Input/Rates and Performance Factor

 Solar units do not burn fuel so heat rates are not applicable.

 Solar units do not burn fuel so Performance Factors are equal to 1.0.